Fridthoy/testcase/README.md

 it is created as a class so it can easly be used as an API and reused a json file contains a script of the different transformations for easy editing there are also loggings in case of any errors
+Test are added to see that the csv file is correctly loaded and teste to see if rename is done correctly